 The biggest wedding tip I can offer is to allow yourself to get lost in the moment.
 How do you do that?
-Your wedding day is not a big photoshoot, it’s your wedding day.
-So when it’s not photo time, just enjoy your friends, family and most of all, your significant other.
+Your wedding day is NOT a big photoshoot, it’s your wedding day.
+So outside of scheduled photo time, just enjoy your friends, family and most of all, your significant other.
 Forget that your photographer is there and just live in the moment.
 Give hugs and kisses to those who came to support you and I promise that will make for the best wedding ever.
 After all, laughter and tears are what make great photographs.

 Embrace the Weather

 Go with the flow and embrace the weather!
 Depending on the season your wedding date falls in, hope for sunshine but have a Plan B… just in case.
 And if it rains, your day is not ruined.
 Some of my favorite photographs happened under an umbrella, running from the limo into the church, and dancing in the rain with giant galoshes on!

 Since wedding photography coverage often starts in the morning, wedding tip #3 is to consider what you’re going to wear as you get ready.
 Pick yourself up a nightgown, matching pajama set, button down shirt, or cute robe.
 Something to be comfortable in, and still look your best while getting ready- rather than last night’s wrinkly pajamas.